-VETERANS AFFAIRS COMMITTEE REPORT, JANUARY, 2026
+VETERANS AFFAIRS COMMITTEE REPORT, FEBRUARY, 2026

 by

 Larry E. Nazimek

 1. In reporting legislation that has been introduced, the same bills and writeups from the previous month will be repeated, with new bills or changes in boldface.
 There has been little activity recently, due to the government shutdown and the attention given to immigration enforcement.
-2. H. R. 6014: Right to Representation for Department of Veterans Affairs Workers Act of 2025.
+2. H. R.6014: Right to Representation for Department of Veterans Affairs Workers Act of 2025.
 Introduced by Cong.
-Ramirez on Nov.
-10 would codify a VA employee's 'Weingarten right', which is the right to be represented by a person of an employee's choosing during an investigation that an employee reasonably believes may result in disciplinary action.
-It has 9 cosponsors, all D, 1 from IL (Budzinski).
+Ramirez on Nov.10 would codify a VA employee's 'Weingarten right', which is the right to be represented by a person of an employee's choosing during an investigation that an employee reasonably believes may result in disciplinary action.
+It has 11 cosponsors, all D, 1 from IL (Budzinski).
 3. H. R. 1391: Student Veteran Benefit Restoration Act of 2025, would require the VA to restore education benefits to veterans who were enrolled in a program that was shut down.
 There are 10 cosponsors, all D. The bill was re-introduced by Cong.
 Ramirez, and IL cosponsors include Schakowsky, Budzinski, and Garcia.
-4. H. R. 210: Dental Care for Veterans Act, has 63 cosponsors, all D. There are 10 from IL (Ramirez, Garcia, Casten, Quigley, Krishnamoorthi, Kelly, Budzinski, Jackson, Foster, Underwood).
-Those from IL who have not cosponsored are all R and Davis, Schakowsky, Schneider, and Sorensen.
+4. H. R. 210: Dental Care for Veterans Act, has 68 cosponsors, all D. There are 13 from IL (Ramirez, Garcia, Casten, Quigley, Krishnamoorthi, Kelly, Budzinski, Jackson, Foster, Underwood).
+The only ones from IL who have not cosponsored are all R and Schakowsky, although we have been told that she will cosponsor, as she did on the previous bills.
 5. S. 124/H. R. 472: Restore VA Accountability Act of 2025: This Act would make it easier to fire VA employees, making things easier for DOGE.
 S. 124 has 17 cosponsors, all R. H. R. 472 has 30 cosponsors, all R. The bill was introduced by Mike Bost (R-IL).
 There are no cosponsors from IL for either bill.
 We oppose these bills.
 6. H. R. 2970: National Veterans Advocate Act of 2025: It would establish the Office of the National Veterans Advocate.
 It was introduced by Cong.
 Rudy Yakym (R-IN) and has 1 cosponsor, not from IL.
 7. H. R. 3132: CHOICE (Certified Help Options in Claims Expertise for Veterans) for Veterans Act of 2025: This bill would allow attorneys and agents to charge ill and injured veterans fees of up to \$12,500 or the amount equal to five times the monthly benefits increase, whichever is less, and if the claim results are favorable.